Sayyed Bozorg Mahmoody: Marriage and fatherhood

+Family's tenure in Iran

+With assistance from one of his nephews, Moody was able to convince his wife that their daughter deserved a visit "on holiday" for two weeks in Iran.
+They left on August 4, 1984.
+However, after 2 weeks, Moody then told them they would not be returning to the U.S. When she protested, Moody struck Betty.
+It was the first time Mahtob had seen her father hit her mother.

+After Moody broke the news to Betty, she got extremely sick with dysentery.
+Mahtob sat at her side day after day, watching her fade in and out of consciousness.
+Betty asked Mahtob to make sure Moody didn’t give her a shot.
+Mahtob sat there to make sure her mother was safe.

+Betty once quoted her husband in her 1987 book, Not Without My Daughter, telling her, "If you try to leave this house again, I will kill you!"

 Life since estrangement

 After returning home, Betty filed for divorce.
-According to Betty Moody, "The night before September 11, 2001, I was informed that (Moody) had a green card and was not only back in the U.S., but he was just a few blocks away from my house in Michigan.
+According to Betty Mahmoody, "The night before September 11, 2001, I was informed that (Moody) had a green card and was not only back in the U.S., but he was just a few blocks away from my house in Michigan.
 After he was eventually placed on a terrorist list, he was never allowed back to the U.S."

 A 2002 documentary was made by Alexis Kouros and Kari Tervo titled Without My Daughter.
 The documentary depicted Moody defending his actions and telling the story through his perspective.
 It also depicted his attempts to contact Mahtob.
-Mahmoody also authored a book called Lost Without My Daughter in which he counterattacks Betty's claims against him.
+Mahmoody also authored a book called Lost Without My Daughter (1987) in which he counterattacks Betty's claims against him.

 Media portrayal

 Moody was portrayed by English-American actor Alfred Molina in the 1991 film, Not Without My Daughter, adapted from Betty's book of the same name.
 Reacting to the film and Molina's portrayal of him, Moody said, "I asked, is this supposed to be me?
 As you can see, I am short, bald on top, and I wear glasses: no resemblance at all, which tells a great deal about how realistic the whole movie is."
 Molina was once assaulted by a man who apparently hated his brutal portrayal of Moody in the film.